Background

 • Applications, such as Smart Grid control systems and human-robot interaction

-Our research group tackles the scientific and engineering challenges of creating teams of intelligent agents in complex, dynamic, and uncertain environments, in particular adversarial environments.
-The use of AI for societal benefit is also a key topic of interest.
+I have been advised by Manuela Veloso, whose research group tackles the scientific and engineering challenges of creating teams of intelligent agents in complex, dynamic, and uncertain environments, in particular adversarial environments.

 Focus Area

-This paper describes strategy learning for new types of agents in Smart Grid markets and this paper analyzes the economic behaviors of such learned strategies.
-Our most recent paper, to be published at AAAI in July, presents novel models and algorithms for Smart Grid customers.
-I am also a co-creator of Power TAC, an open-source agent-based simulation environment for Smart Grid research and competition; this paper presents an overview and also serves as a game specification for the competition setting.
+I have worked on projects that address several of the above challenges.
+I am also a co-creator of Power TAC, an open-source agent-based simulation environment for Smart Grid research and competition; this paper presents an overview and this paper serves as the game specification for the competition setting.

 Publications

 Factored Models for Multiscale Decision Making in Smart Grid Customers.
 P. Reddy and M. Veloso.
-To appear in the Proceedings of the Twenty-Sixth AAAI Conference on Artificial Intelligence (AAAI-12), Toronto, July 2012. [bib]
+Proceedings of the Twenty-Sixth AAAI Conference on Artificial Intelligence (AAAI-12), Toronto, July 2012. [bib]

 RSSI-based Physical Layout Classification and Target Tethering in Mobile Ad-hoc Networks.
 P. Reddy and M. Veloso.
 Proceedings of the IEEE International Conference on Intelligent Robots and Systems (IROS-11), San Francisco, September 2011. [bib]